-Most parents are aware that it is their job to make sure their children brush their teeth every day, but good dental care for children goes beyond a quick swipe with the brush and toothpaste in the morning and before bed.
+Most parents are aware that it is their job to make sure their children brush their teeth every day, but good dental care for children goes beyond a quick swipe with the brush and toothpaste in the morning and before bed (visit this website for more info).
 Diet, use of soothers or thumbsucking and regular visits to the dentist are all part of the big picture when it comes to your children’s healthy teeth.

 When to Begin Brushing Baby Teeth?